by George Steele

 The easiest way to start this transformation is for advisors to use their institution's learning management system (LMS) to create modules and exercises that support the advising process.
 While there are many vendors who make LMS, most share characteristics of being able to organize content and multimedia resources into modules, tools to evaluate student learning, and communication tools that permit interactions between instructors and students as well as between students.

-For example, advisors who work with undecided students may find Gordon's (1992) curriculum a wonderful illustration on how modules can be organized (p.
+For example, advisors who work with undecided students may find Gordon's (1992) curriculum a wonderful illustration of how modules can be organized (p.
 75).
 Each of Gordon's modules of self-assessment, educational planning, career planning, and decision-making are easily creatable in the digital environments provided by an LMS.
 Not only can content be created and organized, but, equally important, students can be evaluated on what they have learned by using the LMS evaluation tools.
-With the use of the LMS communication tools, advisors can monitor or assign students appropriate exercises from the modules.
+With the use of LMS communication tools, advisors can monitor or assign students appropriate exercises from the modules.
 The flipped advising process has students complete assigned exercises prior to the advising session.
 These exercises could use rich multimedia resources created by the advisor or an advising team that can be organized in the LMS, as modules, and align with designated learning outcomes.
-The critical advantage of this approach is to have students complete modules prior to meeting with an advisor, so time in the advising session can be focused on higher order cognitive and affective domain questions derived from the work the student has completed prior to the session.
+The critical advantage of this approach is to have students complete modules prior to meeting with an advisor, so time in the advising session can be focused on higher-order cognitive and affective domain questions derived from the work the student has completed prior to the session.
 The goal of ensuring advising dialogue between the advisor and advisee would be to help students make connections and develop understanding between their completed exercises, found in the modules, and their academic and career planning process.
 Such an approach for advising would reflect the core idea of the flipped classroom approach.

 Creating Modules for Deeper Learning

 Examining how to create a flipped advising session provides subtle examples of the advantages of this approach.
 Gordon's module for self-assessment provides a useful illustration.
 Many examples of useful resources and activities were presented in the previous section of this tutorial in the module Self-Assessment.
 For content, an advisor could use any of the O*Net (a U.S. Department of Labor website that includes descriptions of the world of work) interests, ability, or career value inventories shown in this module.
 Since these interactive inventories are web-based, students would have easy access to them.
 By using the LMS quiz tools, students could record their results to these self-assessment inventories.
 The LMS also offers the ability for advisors to record brief videos that could address topics such as the purpose of the exercise, key considerations students should be aware of while taking the inventories, and the process for completing the exercise.
-To assist in the learning process, the LMS quiz function, designed for written response, can ask higher order cognitive and affective questions and record students' responses (Bloom, Engelhart, Furst, Hill, & Krathwohl, 1956).
+To assist in the learning process, the LMS quiz function, designed for a written response, can ask higher-order cognitive and affective questions and record students' responses (Bloom, Engelhart, Furst, Hill, & Krathwohl, 1956).
 The type of questions to encourage students' reflection through written responses could be as follows.

 - Do you feel comfortable with the results of your self-assessment inventories for interests, abilities, and career values?
 If “yes,” why?
 If “no,” why not?